LamineTourelab/Tutorial/user-guide/Explainable AI/Explainable_tensorflow_model_using_Shap_and_model_weights/Explainable_tensorflow_model_using_Shap_and_model_weights.md

     Labels counts in Outcome Yes and No respectively: [1501  396]

-here we clearly dealing with class imbalance.
+here we are clearly dealing with class imbalance.

 ```python